dcaulton/thermal/README.md

   - python /home/pi/thermal/run.py  **starts the Flask listener in dev mode
   - sh /home/pi/thermal/thermal/bin/start_celery_worker.sh  **starts the celery listener
   - sudo python /home/pi/thermal/thermal/bin/button_listener.py  **starts the button listener

+At this point the system should be able to service api calls and take pictures.
+Databases will be created and default group configuration files are created on first start and url access of the Flask application.